Stay in touch

 Graph view shows the same swing, but gives a more detailed view of the wrist motion throughout the swing.
 Vertical axis shows the degrees and horizontal axis shows time.

-In graph you can see important details, for instance that the wrist was actually flexed (negative) right before impact and was moving towards extension at impact.
+In graph you can see important details, for instance that the lead wrist was actually flexed (negative) right before impact and was moving towards extension at impact.

 On average players are around 10-40 degrees extended at address.
 Weaker grips have less extension, stronger grips have more.